Sports support

 Engineering Management Department

 Joined the company in 2022.
-She has represented Japan in the women's national rugby 15s team from 2019 to the present day.
+She has represented Japan in the women's national rugby 15’s team from 2019 to the present day.
 She was a member of Japan's national team at the Rugby World Cup 2021 in New Zealand (held in 2022).
-With fierce tackling and bullish ball-carrying, she aims to get the team across the barrier to the top eight in the 2025 World Cup.
+With aggressive tackling and bullish ball carrying, she aims to get the team across the barrier to the top eight in the 2025 World Cup.

 Player